Learn about funding opportunities, workshops, and important information about turning your ideas into innovation!

 Research Ethics Contact:

 Stephanie Palmer, Research Compliance Coordinator

-The Publicity and Promotions Officer, working with Research Services, coordinates communications, government relations, and media relations efforts that positively position research at UPEI.
-The Officer is UPEI's outreach liaison to the external media and ensures that UPEI's Research story is heard locally, nationally and internationally.
-The Officer also assists with lay language summaries and researcher profiles.
+Research Services, working with UPEI's Marketing and Communications department, coordinates communications, government relations, and media relations efforts that positively position research at UPEI.
+The Communications Officer is UPEI's outreach liaison to the external media and ensures that UPEI's Research story is heard locally, nationally and internationally.

 Anna MacDonald, Communications Officer

 It is very important at both the grant application and post award stages that complete and competitive quotations be obtained for goods and services required.
 This is to ensure the costing is accurate, the best value for money is realized, and funder requirements are met.
 Procurement Services works with the researcher and supplier community to satisfy these requirements in accordance with proper processes while minimizing the administrative effort for the researcher.
 The researcher controls the specifications and makes the final decision.
 Purchasing provides assistance in reaching these decisions.